Code-Institute-Submissions/recipe-world/README.md

 Getting the code up and running

     1. Firstly you will need to clone this repository by running the git clone <project's Github URL> command
+    2. After that you need to set the "app.secret_key".
+(For example: app.secret_key = '123')
-    2. After you've that you'll need to make sure that you have npm installed
+    3. After you've that you'll need to make sure that you have npm installed
-    3. You can get npm by installing Node from [here](https://nodejs.org/en/)
+    4. You can get npm by installing Node from [here](https://nodejs.org/en/)
-    4. After those dependencies have been installed you'll need to make sure that you have http-server installed.
+    5. After those dependencies have been installed you'll need to make sure that you have http-server installed.
 You can install this by running the following: npm install -g http-server # this also may require sudo on Mac/Linux
-    5. Once http-server is installed run http-server -c-1
+    6. Once http-server is installed run http-server -c-1
-    6. The project will now run on [localhost](http://127.0.0.1:8080/)
+    7. The project will now run on [localhost](http://127.0.0.1:8080/)

 ## Database Schema